CodeFellows-work/reading-notes/class-01.md

 Again using the example code snippet from the `<article>` section you will also notice something that looks like this: `<figure>` and `<figcaption>`.
 These elements can be used to contain any content that is referenced from the main flow.
 These elements does allow use of a wide variety of content and not just images.
 For instance you can provide, images, videos, grpahs, diagrams, code samples, or even just text. `<figure>` is the content and the `<figurecaption>` as the name suggests is the caption for that content.

+## Sectioning Elements

+Just because HTML5 is newer than the traditional HTML, does not mean we abandon all the old ways.
+In HTML5 we can use `<div>` elements once again to group together related elements.

+## Linking Around Block-Level Elements

+The `<a>` element or the anchor tag, is also still used within HTML5 and can be used to make an entire block into a link.

+## Compatability With Older Browsers

+HTML5 is still relatively new.
+Therefore, there will be some browsers that still can not understand HTML5.
+However, there is still a solution.
+What you can do to make older browsers understand HMTL5 if include a snippet of CSS that will render neww elements into block-level elements.
+Furthermore to style using CSS on older browser you need to include JavaScript which is known as **HTML5 shiv** or **HTML5 shim**.

+# <ins>Process and Design</ins> #